MindsEye: Key details and latest news ...

 What Benzies is actually claiming now

-In the Gamesbeat interview, Benzies laid out the studio's position with notable confidence.
+Benzies laid out the studio's position with notable confidence in a recent interview.
 "We've got very strong evidence of this and conducted quite thorough investigations over the months since launch," he said.
 "We've identified parties involved, and it's now with the authorities both in the U.K. and U.S. to deal with."

 He added that those authorities are "assisting" with the investigation, and that the studio intends to "let the natural course of justice take its path."
 That's a serious set of claims.
 Authorities in two countries, arrests potentially incoming, the whole thing.